 EasyJet encourages children to get reading this summer

 Delayed flights, surprise taxes…and an in-air library?
 Not what you generally think of about EasyJet, but the airline has the support of the National Literacy Trust as it puts children’s books in passenger seat pockets on its planes.
 Based on research showing kids only read 11 books a year, they’re encouraging children to read more over the summer holidays.

-Sign-up here to our monthly Health & Wellbeing newsletter and access case studies of our work in this sector.
+Sign-up here to our monthly FMCG newsletter and access case studies of our work, as well as hearing the latest news and trends from this sector.
 We’ll share updates on how we are helping our clients make a meaningful impact, create movements and connect in innovative ways with their audience.